Sean-O-99/SoftwareTechAssign/README.md

 Date: 03/09/2024

 Entry Info:
-- Added more to section 1.1 and completed draft for section 1.3.
+- Added more to section 1.1 and completed draft for section 1.3 on project plan.

 Additional Notes: